-- Communication with instructor (e.g., I will respond to email within 24 hrs. on weekdays). - This course, including your participation, will be recorded on video and will be available to students in the course for viewing remotely and after each session. - Course videos and materials belong to your instructor, the University, and/or other sources depending on the specific facts of each situation, and are protected by copyright.
-Do not download, copy, or share any course or student materials or videos without the explicit permission of the instructor. - Policy for late assignment submissions 5% will be deducted daily. - All assignments and discussion questions should be submitted via Quercus. - Please email Prof. Nitz in cases of extended absences for valid medical reasons to discuss potential accommodations.
+- (iv) Communication with instructor (e.g., I will respond to email within 24 hrs. on weekdays). - (v) This course, including your participation, will be recorded on video and will be available to students in the course for viewing remotely and after each session. - (vi) Course videos and materials belong to your instructor, the University, and/or other sources depending on the specific facts of each situation, and are protected by copyright.
+Do not download, copy, or share any course or student materials or videos without the explicit permission of the instructor. - (vii) Policy for late assignment submissions 5% will be deducted daily. - (viii) All assignments and discussion questions should be submitted via Quercus. - (ix) If you are absent from your studies due to illness or other reasons and unable to complete course work (e.g., a term test or an assignment) then a piece of written documentation is required.
+The following four items are the recognized forms of documentation: - 1.
+Absence Declaration via ACORN (please note the circumstances under which an absence declaration can and cannot be submitted) - 2.
+U of T Verification of Illness or Injury Form - 3.
+College Registrar's letter - 4.
+Letter of Academic Accommodation from Accessibility Services